zzk0/KGAccEval/readme.md

 # KGAccEval

-The repository is currently under development.

-The repostory is about Knowledge Graph Accuracy Evaluation, It's the implementation of the paper[1]
+The repository is about Knowledge Graph Accuracy Evaluation[1]

-what to do next?
+The knowledge graph data was randomly generated for experiment purpose.

+- [x] static evaluation: SRS, TWCS
-- [ ] incremental evaluation
+- [x] incremental evaluation: Reservoir, Stratified
-- [ ] experiment on the real knowledge graph

 # reference